Welcome to Trinity Midtown!

 Bishop Doyle visits November 25th at the 10:30 am service.

 A series of classes which will give you a deeper understanding of the Episcopal Church and its ways.
-This class is open to all who desire a …Read More »
+This class is open to all who de…Read More »

 The Vestry is the "Board of Directors" for the parish corporation.
 The Vestry is the authoritative body of the Congregation and is subject only to the Diocesan and National Church Canons.
 The Vestry is responsible for determining the policies and goals of the congregation and is to communicate with the congregation about the goals, concerns, and functioning of the Church in the m…Read More »